 Remove the flame arrestor and, while running the engine at a fast idle, spray fogging oil down the carburetor.
 Then, with the engine stopped, carefully remove the spark plugs and spray some fogging oil into the cylinders.

 Check your owner’s manual for the recommended fogging product.
-If your boat has a fuel-injected engine, fogging oil—which is pretty sticky—can get caught in an injector, so for these motors, two-cycle oil works best.
+If your boat has a fuel-injected engine, fogging oil—which is pretty sticky—can get caught in an injector.
+For these motors, two-cycle oil works best.